 Some dogs may not respond immediately to hearing their name paired with the “look” or "watch me" command.
 In this case, after you give the command, wave a treat in front of your dog’s nose, and then pull the treat up to your face.
 Your dog will follow the treat and end up looking at your face.
 Offer praise or a click, and give the dog a treat immediately.

 Within a few short training sessions, you should have no problem getting your dog to focus its attention on you.
 Continue practicing and gradually move up to working in more distracting surroundings to proof the behavior.
 For instance, go to the same secluded room during a busier and nosier time of day when your family is very active.
 Once your dog responds well to that, move to another room that gets more traffic and noise.

-Most dogs are easily distracted, so it is very important to train this command in a variety of situations.
-Once your dog masters "watch me" in the home environment with no distractions, move to a slightly more active area, like your yard.
-As your dog continues to learn to watch you with mild distractions, work your way up to busier environments, like the park or another public place.
-Be sure to teach the command around other dogs and people as well.
+- Train this command in a variety of situations.
+Once your dog masters "watch me" in the home environment with no distractions, work your way up to busier environments, like the park or another public place around other dogs and people.

-If you are having trouble getting your dog to focus on you, especially as you add distractions, make sure you are using valuable treats.
-Choose a food or toy that your dog really loves.
+- If you are having trouble getting your dog to focus on you, make sure you are using valuable treats.
 Many people like to use small pieces of cooked chicken or hot dogs.
-Just make sure your dog doesn't get enough food to make it sick.
-Also, be careful to avoid potentially toxic foods.

-As your dog gets better at watching you, make the distractions more difficult.
-Try working around a playful dog or a favorite person.
-Test your dog by having someone squeeze a toy or make another inviting sound.
+- As your dog gets better at watching you, make the distractions more difficult.
+Try working around a playful dog or a favorite person or ask someone to squeeze a toy or make another inviting sound.